aduchini/Final_project/README.md

 Notebook: [Statistical_Analysis](Statistical_Analysis.ipynb)

 ### Hypothesis
 A hypothesis of whether tweets sentiment polarity was related to other variables was tested.
-Specifically, Pearson correlation was used to test if the number of war casualties in Ukraine, the number of refugees and the day of the week was related to the compound polarity score.
+Specifically, Pearson correlation was used to test if the number of war casualties in Russia and Ukraine, the number of refugees fleeing Ukraine, the number of Russian prisoners and the day of the week was related to the compound polarity score.

 H0: There is no linear relationship between variables.

 H1: There is a positive or negative linear relationship between variables.

 ### Correlation Matrix
-As seen in the correlation matrix below, Pearson correlation values were close to zero and p-values were greater than 0.05.
-The null hypothesis was then accepted and it was assumed that variables are not linearly related.
+As seen in the correlation matrix below, Pearson correlation values for the relationship between compound polarity and other variables were close to zero and p-values were greater than 0.05.
+The null hypothesis was then accepted and it was assumed that these variables are not linearly related.

 ![Correlation Matrix](resources/images/correlation_matrix.png)
 *p < .05

+There were significant negative relationships between date and number of migrants as well as number of casualties in Russia.
+These relationships might warrant more attention later in the analysis of how migration and casualties change across time.

 ### Scatter Matrix
-Scatter plots were also generated to check if there was a clear non-linear relationship between variables.
-From visual inspection of the scatter matrix below, points look spread out for all scatter plots and there is no clear distribution pattern.
+Scatter plots were also generated to check if there was a clear non-linear relationship between compound polarity and other variables.
+From visual inspection of the scatter matrix below, points look spread out and there is no clear distribution pattern.

 ![Scatter Matrix](resources/images/scatter_matrix.png)